MPlayer 1.3.0 "worksforme" is out.

 subtitles at once.
 Maybe when -vf lavfi gets fixed up, then it might be possible to chain filters.

-However there is now a script to merge two subtitle files together.
+However there is now an open source project to merge two subtitle files together.

-More information and the subtitle merging script can be found at
+More information and the srt subtitle merging program for Linux, Windows and Mac can be found at

 "Playing Multiple Subtitles Simultaneously with MPlayer".

 MPlayer server has updated openssl due to the heartbleed security issue, see this